mikro-orm/mikro-orm/docs/docs/entity-helper.md

 console.log(book.meta); // { foo: 4 }
 ```

+One exception to this rule is assigning to embedded properties.
+Those are by default merged with the data recursively.
+You can opt out of that via `mergeEmbeddedProperties` flag (which defaults to `true`).

 ### Updating deep entity graph

 Since v5, `assign` allows updating deep entity graph by default.
 To update existing entity, we need to provide its PK in the `data`, as well as to **load that entity first into current context**.